-- 2.1 No remote control systems may be used. - 2.2 This is a non-contact sport, but accidental bumps and scrapes are inevitable. - 2.3 Robots must not intentionally damage anything including tokens, pedestals, the arena or other robots.
+- 2.1 No remote control systems may be used. - 2.2 This is a non-contact sport, but accidental bumps and scrapes are inevitable. - 2.3 Robots must not intentionally damage anything including tokens, slot boundaries, the zone wall, the arena or other robots.
 At the discretion of the judge, teams who deliberately engage in collisions or take insufficient precautions against collisions may be penalised, including disqualification from rounds and deduction of league points. - 2.4 Student Robotics reserves the right to examine your robot software and hardware at any time. - 2.5 Assistance from Student Robotics Engineers is provided without any guarantees. - 2.6 All kit deployed by Student Robotics remains the property of Student Robotics.
 All electronic kit must be returned to Student Robotics after the competition.
 Appendix A details the parts of the kit that must be returned.
 After the competition, the kit that is not specified in Appendix A becomes the property of the team. - 2.7 The Judge's decision is final. - 2.8 Robots must pass an inspection by a Student Robotics Inspector before competing in a match.
 This inspector will check that the robot complies with the rules and regulations of this game, and is safe to compete (see Appendix B).
 Robots that have not passed inspection will not be permitted to compete. - 2.9 At the beginning of each match, robots must fit within a cube with 500mm internal sides.
 During the match, the robot may extend beyond this size.
 This only includes the size of the robot and not a token which may optionally be placed in or on the robot before the start of the match. - 2.10 The power board, including its power switch, must be easily accessible at all times including throughout the game.
 This is for everyone's safety, especially your robot's. - 2.11 All custom electronics that require a connection to the battery must instead be connected to the motor rail.
 There are extra connectors on the power board for this purpose. - 2.12 All wires connected to the robot's ground (0V line) must be black.
 Black wires must not be used for anything else.
-It is strongly recommended that all wiring is neat and easily removable, as this will reduce the time required to debug problems on robots (teams may be asked to tidy their wiring before a Student Robotics Engineer will approach any issues with their robot). - 2.13 All electronics must be securely fixed to the robot, and should also be easily removable. - 2.14 It must not be possible to injure oneself on the robot.
-This will be tested using a Frankfurter sausage to simulate a finger.
-For example, high-speed rotating parts that could cause injury must be suitably shielded. - 2.15 Robots must feature four mountings for robot badges.
+It is strongly recommended that all wiring is neat and easily removable, as this will reduce the time required to debug problems on robots (teams may be asked to tidy their wiring before a Student Robotics Engineer will approach any issues with their robot). - 2.13 All electronics must be securely fixed to the robot, and should also be easily removable. - 2.14 It must not be possible to directly or indirectly injure oneself on the robot.
+Exposed sharp edges and fast moving parts, for example, will be tested using a Frankfurter sausage to simulate a finger.
+Teams are encouraged to discuss any safety concerns about their robot on the Student Robotics forums. - 2.15 Robots must feature four mountings for robot badges.
 These mountings must comply with the specification in section 3.2.